-Order for delivery up of illicit recording in court.
+Order for delivery up of illicit recording in court proceedings.

-- 122.-(1) Where a person has in his possession, custody or control in the course of a business an illicit recording of a performance, a person having performer's rights or recording rights under this Part in relation to the performance may apply to the court for an order that the recording be delivered up to him or to such other person as the court may direct. - (2) An application shall not be made after the end of the period specified in section 139; and no order shall be made unless the court also makes, or it appears to the court that there are grounds for making, an order under section 138. - (3) A person to whom a recording is delivered up in pursuance of an order under this section shall, if an order under section 138 is not made, retain it pending the making of an order, or the decision not to make an order, under that section. - (4) Nothing in this section affects any other power of the court.
+- (2) An application shall not be made after the end of the period specified in section 136; and no order shall be made unless the court also makes, or it appears to the court that there are grounds for making, an order under section 135. - (3) A person to whom a recording is delivered up in pursuance of an order under this section shall, if an order under section 135 is not made, retain it pending the making of an order, or the decision not to make an order, under that section. - (4) Nothing in this section affects any other power of the court. - 120.-(1) Subject to any decision of the court under section 135 and to the conditions specified in subsections (2), (3) and (4), an illicit recording of a performance which is found exposed or otherwise immediately available for sale or hire, and in respect of which a person would be entitled to apply for an order under section 135 may be seized and detained by him or a person authorised by him.